saymrwulf/cnn-quant-lab/notes.md

-2020-05-15T06:34:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2020-05-27T02:12:00 - Implementing approach from a new paper read last night (cnn-quant-lab) 2020-05-27T17:04:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab)
+2020-05-15T06:34:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2020-05-27T02:12:00 - Implementing approach from a new paper read last night (cnn-quant-lab) 2020-05-27T17:04:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2020-06-17T01:42:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab)